-A child or young person is privately fostered if they are living with extended family members such as cousins, great aunts, great uncles or a family friend.
+A child or young person is privately fostered if they are living with extended family members such as cousins, great aunts, great uncles or a family friend who are not defined as a relative.

 The Local Authority is not involved in placing the child or young person in this private arrangement.